Text consolidated by Valsts valodas centrs (State

 6. The planned number of newly created workplaces.

-also the planned sums of eligible costs:
+company has received aid and also the estimated sums of eligible

 a) title of the project;